zzzuhaibmohd/zzzuhaibmohd/README.md

 I hold a graduate degree in Computer Science.
 My past experiences include me working as a Software developer for 4+ years and web2 security engineer for almost 2+ years.

-🔭 I’m currently working as Smart Contract Auditor with several auditing firms on a contractual basis and looking for full-time opportunities.
+🔭 I’m currently working as Smart Contract Auditor at firms like Secure3, AuditOne, DetectBox and Shield.

 ## 🌐 Socials: